Title: Grade-A Man Meat

 "Can I just say?"
 He smirked conspiratorially, leading the dazed Sasuke back to their seats.
 "I warned you, teme.
 I told you so."
 And with that, the blonde man proceeded to slap his knee repeatedly as he downright laughed out loud, earning annoyed looks from the people in the small restaurant.

 Sasuke stood there stiffly, ego completely bruised, hands clenching.
 "No, buddy.
 Seriously, it's okay.
 You know what they say, Karma's a bitch."
 Naruto snorted out between chortles, a hand on Sasuke's left shoulder, trying and utterly failing to sound sympathetic.

 Naruto's eyes narrowed.
 "Ugh!
 Teme!
 I swear!
 I can't take it anymore!"
 Palms slamming onto the table, Naruto leaned forward, "Listen here and listen well, teme!
 I can't take your broody, emo, sulking self anymore.
 You're shitty company has turned into a hell lot of shitty company, okay?
 You took a month-long leave from your company—when you haven't taken a vacation in three years, just saying—just to follow her around and glare, hiss and glower at every man within a mile's radius from her!
-You've used your family businesses to learn more about her—not only do you know where she lives, you even know what shampoo she uses—and listen in on her conversations with other people!
+You've used your family's conglomerate to learn more about her—not only do you know where she lives, you even know what shampoo she uses—and listen in on her conversations with other people!
 You follow her around every single day!
-TEME, you are acting like an obsessed, love-sick, stalkerish, emo guy!" brow furrowing, Sasuke refused to look at Naruto, more than offended.
+Teme, you are acting like an obsessed, love-sick, stalker-ish, emo guy!" brow furrowing, Sasuke feeling more than offended, refused to look at Naruto.